Ontario government fires 3 directors after Google deal

-TORONTO (AP) — The chairwoman of a government organization that signed a partnership with a Google affiliated company to create a smart-city development in Toronto said she and two other appointed board members have bene fired.
+TORONTO (AP) — The chairwoman of a government organization that signed a partnership with a Google affiliated company to create a smart-city development in Toronto said she and two other appointed board members have been fired.

 Waterfront Toronto chair Helen Burstyn confirmed Thursday that herself and board members Michael Nobrega and Meric Gertler have been removed from the board.
 She said Ontario’s minister of infrastructure called her to tell her but didn’t give reasons.